aakash-rajur/articles/critical-thinking/README.md

 **Q: Is it tedious to practice?**

 **A:** absolutely 😅.
-Do also note that after you're own formulation, we need to communicate this elaborate scheme to our **group** and later ensure delegation and execution is as close as possible to the plan.
+Do also note that after your own formulation, we need to communicate this elaborate scheme to our **group** and later ensure delegation and execution is as close as possible to the plan.

 **Q: Is it possible to get it right?**